 The ATON depicted on nautical charts comprise a system of fixed and floating aids that have varying degrees of reliability.
-Mariners should not rely solely on any single ATON, particularly a floating aid.
-With respect to buoys, the buoy symbol is used to indicate the approximate position of the buoy body and sinker, which secures the buoy to the seabed.
-Due to the forces of nature, the position of the buoy body can be expected to shift inside and outside the chart symbol Position limitations include inherent imprecision in position fixing methods, prevailing atmospheric and river conditions, the slope and the material making up the riverbed, the buoys are moored to sinkers by varying lengths of chain, and the buoy body and/or sinker positions are not under continuous surveillance but are normally checked only during periodic maintenance visits.
+Mariners should not rely solely on any single ATON; and specifically, shall not solely rely on a single floating ATON.
+With respect to buoys, the charted buoy symbol is used to indicate the approximate position of the buoy sinker, which anchors the buoy to the sea floor, not the exact location of the buoy hull.